gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 * Note repetition is erratic
 * Some notes work, but some do not
 * Some notes are quieter or louder than others
+* MIDI command overload
+* No MIDI messages received by MIDI receiver
 * Pedals do not work
 * Sustain, sostenuto, or una corda does not release
 * TFT screen is blank
 * TFT works but touch screen features do not work
 * Teensy continuously reboots
+* Why are there so many warnings when building the code?